 Let's use our work as an illustration.
 It's possible that some of us may even hate our job.
 However, there is a paycheck coming.
 So we force ourselves to put in the hours at McDonald's (or wherever).
-While on the job we do try to please the boss, or at least keep him from yelling too loudly.
+While on the job, we do try to please the boss, or at least keep her or him from yelling too loudly.
 We may find ourselves forced to adopt certain work patterns we do not like.
 But come quitting time, we punch that time clock.
 And we're free!
 Our boss no longer controls us.

 A "living sacrifice" means recognizing that God should rule over our entire life.
 That's not to say we should turn into "Howie Halo" or "Shelly Sanctimonious."
 But it does mean being holistic.
-That's not having holes in our head.
+That's not having holes in our heads.
 It's simply seeing ourselves as a whole, rather than separate bits and pieces.

 Don't ask God where His time clock is.
 The Christian life isn't a job.
-It's a world view and a life-style.
+It's a worldview and a lifestyle.
 However, it will be frustratingly impossible to live unless we've taken the step of Romans 12:1 and offered our total selves as "living sacrifices."

 I did not grow up on a farm.
 But I did take enough biology in school to learn that a tree doesn't bear apples one year and lemons the next.
 4-Hers cannot con me into believing that if a lemon tree gets less sun than normal, it will produce apples.
 Or, that if it gets too much water, we'll be harvesting bananas.

 A lemon tree produces lemons because it's a lemon tree.
 It's every inch a lemon tree -- not just the fruit itself.
 Our spiritual fruit ought to reflect the fact that we're every inch a Christian.
-Certainly, external conditions may affect somewhat the quality of that fruit, but not the type!
+Certainly, external conditions may somewhat affect the quality of that fruit, but not the type!

 An orchard farmer's goal is not to have trees free of worms, blight, and disease (although he does work on that, too).
 His goal is to produce healthy fruit and lots of it.
 Similarly, just avoiding all the wrong things is not our goal as Christians.
 To be sure, some areas are marked off that we ought to stay away from.
 But as Christians, our ultimate goal is fruit production.
 When we say no to something, it is so we can produce more and better fruit.